OpenCommit-H/github-readme-developer-health/README.md

 # 4-1.
 Chart Card

-> This chart card shows exercise time, development time, sleep time, and number of commits over a week.
+> This Chart Card shows exercise time, development time, sleep time, and number of commits over a week.

 Copy-paste this into your readme or other markdown editor.